Mrs Kelly is our curriculum leader for Geography.

 Our Implementation for our Geography Curriculum

 Our geography lessons are based on big questions which are focussed on throughout the year.
 The curriculum is implemented either through a topic approach alongside Design & Technology, History and Art etc. or taught as a separate unit, depending on a teacher’s delivery.
 Pupils are given opportunities to lead their own lines of geographic enquiries and record their findings in a variety of ways.
 As well as completing work inside the classroom, field work is a key part of our geography curriculum and allows pupils to apply their geographical skills in real-life settings.
 In Key Stage 1, pupils investigate their local area and begin to learn about the wider world.
 In Key Stage 2, pupils investigate their local area and a contrasting area, finding out about the environment and the people who live there.

-Please refer to the geography long term plan for a breakdown of individual year groups.
 Class teachers deliver the geography curriculum throughout the year.

 The Impact of our Geography Curriculum